sadiqshifa/RMAS/README.md

 - Any domain where regulatory complexity creates operational risk that exceeds what manual processes reliably handle

 The methodology transfers.
 The domain knowledge is specific to the domain.

+Both AML/KYC and Fair Lending are already covered by the cross-domain [Regulatory Change Monitor](https://sadiqshifa.github.io/RMAS/reg-change-monitor.html) agent above, ahead of either domain having its own dedicated Layer 3/4 agent build — a deliberate sequencing choice: build the cross-cutting second-line function once, then layer domain-specific agents on top as each domain's control matrix matures.

 ---